david-cattermole/mayaMatchMoveSolver/BUILD.md

 Make sure you use the same Maya version 'mayapy' for testing as you have build for.

-On Windows, 'cmd.exe' is very slow printing text to the console, therefore redirecting to a log file ('> file.log' below) will improve performance of the test suite greatly.
+**Note:** On Windows, 'cmd.exe' is very slow printing text to the console, therefore redirecting to a log file ('> file.log' below) will improve performance of the test suite greatly.